 “For blogs and informational websites, I often don’t trust the built-in search to return better results than I’d get from Google.” (cludo.com)

-We have decided to break down this topic into a series of blog posts from an EBook on PrefixBox titled The Big Guide of Easy eCommerce Search Optimization Tips with the first blog being ‘How to Optimize your Search Box’ in 10 Easy steps.
+We have decided to break down the topic of improving site search into a series of blog posts from an EBook on PrefixBox titled The Big Guide of Easy eCommerce Search Optimization Tips with the first blog being ‘How to Optimize your Search Box’ in 10 Easy steps.